Leaders and Influencers

 What is God doing in Western Europe today?

 Faithful Christians are reaching out to Muslims across Europe.
 Some minister to international students who come from Muslim countries.
-Others welcome Muslim families for kids’ clubs, international meals, holiday celebrations, and English classes in local churches...(click for more)
+Others welcome Muslim families for kids’ clubs, international meals, holiday celebrations, and...(click for more)

 Reports note that in Germany and Switzerland several thousand Muslim refugees became Christians between 2014-2017.
 They were drawn by the love shown to them by Christians, as opposed to the cruelty from which they fled.
-Trinity Church, in a Berlin suburb, grew from 150 to 700 people because of the number of Muslim converts.
+Trinity Church, in Berlin, grew from 150 to 700 people because of the number of Muslim converts.
 Other German churches have held mass baptisms for converts at local swimming pools.

 grow the movement